Why are there so many different prices when you start shopping for essential oils?

 Ultimately, even if the research is true, there were no permanent effects whatsoever, so if you’re not seeing breasts on your boys already, you are probably not in the “risk” group for avoiding tea tree and lavender.

 Thanks again to Plant Therapy for spreading the information via Kitchen Stewardship!
-They’ll be giving away a starter set of 14 essential oils on Friday, June 21st.
-Watch for it!

 If you missed the last Monday Mission, click here.